Ferrari 812 Superfast Review: One of the Best Engines of All Time

 One of the more eye-popping specs on this engine is that peak horsepower arrives at 8,500 rpm, peak torque at 7,000.
 The reality of such a large, naturally-aspirated engine is that the power feels immediately accessible throughout most of the rev range.
 Ferrari's official numbers peg it at 80 percent of max torque available at 3,500 rpm.
 I'd wager it's closer to 2,000, meaning you don't have to hit the redline in every gear to get a fast start.
 Once you short shift into fourth, the vast power band keeps it engaging.

 But come on—if you're buying an engine here, you're buying it to wring it out.
 Ferrari wouldn't put that peak horsepower so high if it didn't want you to reach for it.
-Wide open throttle delivers a sense of frenzied acceleration that gives the sense of falling down a steepening slope as the V12 spins up toward 9K.
-It is a brutal, exquisite sensation, 3,700 pounds of car and driver completely in thrall like a storm chaser being drawn in by funnel clouds.
+Wide open throttle delivers a sense of falling down a steepening slope as the V12 spins up toward 9K.
+It is a brutal, exquisite feeling, 3,700 pounds of car and driver completely in thrall like a storm chaser being drawn in by funnel clouds.
 To hell with risk.
 You must know what it's like to see the tach tap out, to hear this engine at its limit.

 Not so impeccable: the gearbox is a joy under manual control on a good road, but it's easily confused at slow speeds and the throttle feels languorous and rubbery as a result.
 Auto mode stretches things out to the point where there's over a one second delay in the response when you hit the gas from a dead stop.